highmobility/hmkit-fleet-v2/README.md

 ### Licence

-This repository is using MIT licence.
+This repository is using the MIT licence.
 See more in 📘[LICENSE](LICENSE)

 ### Contributing